The History of DRA’s Lawsuits Against the NYC Metropolitan Transportation Authority

 In March 2019, the Court ruled that the Middletown Road station renovations triggered accessibility obligations under the Americans with Disabilities Act, no matter how much those accessibility improvements cost, casting a spotlight on the MTA’s practice of ignoring their customers with disabilities during subway station renovations.

 - Center for Independence of the Disabled New York v.
-Metropolitan Transit Authority (N.Y.
+Metropolitan Transportation Authority (N.Y.
 State Supreme Court)

 Filed: April 2017

 - Center for Independence of the Disabled New York v.
-Metropolitan Transit Authority (S.D.N.Y.)
+Metropolitan Transportation Authority (S.D.N.Y.)